-Grade Level: Sophomore
+Sophomore

-Length: One Semester
+One Year

-Credit: 0.50
+0.50

-Prerequisite: None
+None

-This semester-long course is the foundational wellness class for all sophomores.
+This year-long course is the foundational wellness class for all sophomores.
 It is designed to develop physically educated individuals who have the knowledge, skills, and confidence to enjoy a lifetime of healthful physical activity.
 This conceptual-based course emphasizes the kinesthetic concepts and principles of motor learning, motor development, biomechanics, and health-related physical fitness.
 Learning experiences will focus on tactics and strategies for a variety of physical activities, conceptual understanding of improving motor performance and physical fitness.
 Additional focus is placed upon the importance of nutrition and sleep as they relate to overall fitness and stress management.
 Students are required to participate in the President's Challenge Fitness pre- and post-test.